alloyzeus/az-wall/concepts/adjunct.md

 * The type of object that could become host of adjuncts are entity.
 * An adjunct can have one or more hosts.
 * The type(s) and the the number of the host(s) are static.
+* By default, the identifier of an adjunct instance is constructed from its hosts' identifiers, e.g., a message 12345 in chat 42 might have an identifier of `chat:42/message:12345`.
 * Adjunction is not bound to domains.
 An adjunct could be created from entities from various domains as long as there is no circular dependencies.
 * Two types of adjunct: _entity_ and _value object_: